seanhawkridge/cv/README.md

 Creative communication is the common thread running through my career.
 As a designer and front-end developer I've designed and built websites working with people and projects on three continents.
 As an artist and curator I've won awards and shown work in galleries nationally and internationally.
 I have extensive experience delivering talks and lectures to arts audiences and university students.

-Between 2006-2008 I worked as Digital Content and Communications Co-ordinator for Liverpool Biennial, helping to attract a record-breaking 500,000 people to the festival that year.
+Between 2006-2008 I worked as Digital Content and Communications Co-ordinator for Liverpool Biennial, project-managing the launch of a £40k web platform and helping to attract a record-breaking 500,000 people to the festival that year.

 At the end of my time at Makers Academy I was selected as one of three Alumni Helpers, supporting the next cohort as they worked through the second part of the course.

 ### Design Thinking & Problem Solving